Simon Bruté: Bishop

 French missionaries sent from Quebec had served Native Americans and fur traders throughout the region and particularly at Vincennes (founded 1732), including assisting George Rogers Clark during the American Revolution.
 Afterwards, the area came under the jurisdiction of the diocese of Baltimore until the creation of the diocese of Bardstown.
 Missionaries such as Bruté and the more experienced Fr.
 Stephen Badin traveled by horse, foot, flatboat, and canoe between widely scattered settlements.
 The neighboring Indians, called Bruté chief of the black robes and man of the true prayer.

 American colonists had begun streaming over the Appalachian Mountains, joined by emigrants (including Catholic emigrants from France and Germany).
 Vincennes had been founded where the historic Buffalo Trace crossed the Wabash River and its subsidiary.
 Thousands emigrated from the East as well as the South to settle central Indiana.
 This caused conflict with the Native Americans, who had lost the Northwest Indian War and the War of 1812.
 The sheer numbers of emigrants, many Catholic, helped qualify Indiana for admission as a separate state, with Corydon as its first capital.
 However, the capital was soon moved north, ultimately to Indianapolis on the National Road.
 The state line at the Wabash River little affected missionaries such as Bruté and Badin.
 However, Bardstown was across the falls of the Ohio River, and Kentucky, unlike Ohio, Indiana, and Illinois, was a slave state.
 Slavery had become a significant spiritual as well as an economic issue in the new nation.

 Rome split the diocese of Bardstown and created the Diocese of Vincennes, Indiana, in 1834, the year after the Treaty of Tippecanoe caused many Potawatomi to relocate across the Mississippi River.
-However, others remained, particularly the assimilated metis.
+However, others remained, particularly the assimilated métis.
 In 1834, despite his protest of ill health, melancholy, and some difficulty with conversation in English ("I lose the half of it and I am not understood"), Bruté accepted the position of Bishop of Vincennes and crossed the Appalachian Mountains to serve in the newly created diocese, which encompassed all of modern-day Indiana plus eastern Illinois.
 He became the new diocese's first bishop and was consecrated in the same year at the Cathedral of St. Louis.
 On March 7, 1835, Bruté became a U.S. citizen, partly because of land ownership requirements.